yuyq96/subtools-recipe-voxceleb/README.md

-# D-TDNN recipe for ASV-Subtools
+# ASV-Subtools recipe of D-TDNN

 ⚠️ This project is currently under development.